EliAndrewC/l7r/setting/l7r.md

 2. The Burning Words reveal only terrible truths.
 It is said that most who gaze upon them wish that they would have been spared the burden of such terrible knowledge.
 The Burning Words transmit not only the truth itself, but the terrible sense that there are no technicalities or loopholes, and that any outcome which fulfils them will indeed be terrible in some regard.

 A famous historical example is that of Yasuki Noriko.
-When the warlord Sato swore fealty to Yasuki, first of her name, and became the first daimyo of the Sato house of the new Yasuki family of the Crane clan (remember that the Yasuki were Crane for several hundred years before changing their allegiance to the Crab clan), Yasuki's niece Noriko married Sato's son Takumi.
-Noriko was the most experienced caravan master in the world, having been all across the Empire many times, and as such she was entrusted with safeguarding the Burning Words, bolstered by Seppun family Imperial guards.
+When the warlord Sato swore fealty to Yasuki, first of her name, and became the first daimyo of the Sato house of the new Yasuki Family of the Crane Clan (remember that the Yasuki were Crane for several hundred years before changing their allegiance to the Crab Clan), Yasuki's niece Noriko married Sato's son Takumi.
+Noriko was the most experienced caravan master in the world, having been all across the Empire many times, and as such she was entrusted with safeguarding the Burning Words, bolstered by Seppun Family Imperial guards.

 This probably requires some explanation as well.
 Artifacts of great power are said to reach out and call people to them - they may not be alive or have an intellect, but they certainly possess great will, and the longer that they stay in one place, the more likely it is that circumstances will conspire to bring someone in contact with the artifact.
 A workaround which has sometimes proved effective is to never let such an item of great power remain in one place for long - holy relics whose power is feared might sometimes be moved to different temples across the Empire, for example.